Skip to content

 To give you the most accurate data, we look at all instances of a charge point model and have defined when we start and stop measuring uptime.

-Wallbox Pulsar Plus scores 87% for user satisfaction
+Wallbox Pulsar Plus scores 95% for uptime

 Uptime rate